Never Skip a Batch: Dense Learning of Temporal GNNs via Adaptive Pseudo-Supervision: Introduction

-To summarize, the main claims of this paper are: \begin{itemize} \item \textbf{History-based pseudo-labeling approach.} We propose a pseudo-labeling based on History Averaging (HA) suitable for temporal graphs, reducing labels sparsity. \item \textbf{Proof of better convergence given HA labels.} Under the constant user preferences assumption, we prove faster convergence for history-based aggregation of labels with the theoretical increase of speed $\min(h, k)$, where $h$ is the aggregated history length and $k$ is the number of possible interactions associated with a user node. \item \textbf{TGN2 equipped with HA.} We implemented it for training the TGNv2~\cite{tjandra2024enhancing} model and showed that it reduces training time up to $15$ times without degradation of model quality. \item \textbf{Investigation of node preference dynamics for available open datasets.} We examine how important temporal dynamics are for the considered datasets and show that, for $2$ out of $4$ datasets, the appearance order for events can be ignored --- further motivating historical pseudo-labels aggregations. \end{itemize}
+To summarize, the main claims of this paper are: \begin{itemize} \item \textbf{History-based pseudo-labeling approach.} We propose a pseudo-labeling based on Exponential History Moving Averaging (MAL) suitable for temporal graphs, reducing label sparsity. \item \textbf{Proof of better convergence given MAL.} Under the constant user preferences assumption, we prove faster convergence for history-based aggregation of labels with the theoretical increase of speed $\min(h, k)$, where $h$ is the aggregated history length and $k$ is the number of possible interactions associated with a user node. \item \textbf{TGN architectures equipped with MAL.} We implemented MAL for training both SOTA TGNv2~\cite{tjandra2024tgnv2} and a better-performing variant of the DyRep~\cite{trivedi2018dyrep} model, which we call DyRepv2.
+Experimental evidence shows consistent improvements with MAL: training time reduces on average by 6 times, and target quality metrics improve compared to vanilla training and alternative Persistent Forecast aggregation strategy across both architectures and all considered benchmark datasets from TGB. \item \textbf{Comparison with alternative training strategies and ablation studies.} We benchmark MAL against two related ways of training, label smoothing and a self-supervised (SSL) next-edge-prediction and show that MAL performs better.
+We further ablate MAL's additional hyperparameters, the noise scale $\gamma$ and the aggregation window $w$, and probe its robustness under controlled label sparsity and temporal label shuffling, confirming that the gains stem from temporal consistency rather than from regularization alone. \end{itemize}